TechTalk.

 Quick wash

-It may be tempting to use this setting for everything – who wants to wait for their washing machine after all?
-And, used the right way, quick washing uses less energy too.
-But use caution.
-It’s really only for a very small amount of lightly soiled clothes – the equivalent of about two pairs of jeans.
-This is the “I’ve got to get to my job interview/date and need something smart” setting.
+It might be tempting to use this setting for everything.
+After all, who wants to wait for their washing machine?
+Used the right way, quick washing uses less energy too.
+But it’s only really suitable for cleaning a very small amount of lightly soiled clothes — the equivalent of about two pairs of jeans.
+Think of quick wash as the “I’ve got to get to my job interview and need something smart” setting!

 Easy iron

-This program simply creates fewer creases during washing than using a normal cycle – generally by using a lower spin speed and cycle time.
-Some top end machines actually do the ironing for you with steam technology!
+This program simply creates fewer creases during washing than using a normal cycle.
+It does this by using a lower spin speed and cycle time.
+Some high-end machines actually do the ironing for you with steam technology.

 Eco wash

-The Eco wash program is designed to be environmentally friendly by using less water and lower temperatures.
-It's suitable for lightly soiled clothes, so is a great choice if you’re washing clothes that are worn around the house and just need a refresh.
+The eco wash program is designed to use less water and lower temperatures.
+It's suitable for lightly soiled clothes, making it a great choice if you’re washing clothes that are worn around the house and just need a refresh.

 Hand wash